Henrik-Alexander/24_global_development_fertility/README.md

 ## ./tables:

 ## ./figures:
-This folder contains the figures
+This folder contains the figures.